Code of Integrity and Professional Conduct: How we Work

 We must all be vigilant in protecting the physical and psychological health and safety of every employee in the workplace.

-All work sites have safety and security standards.
+All workplaces have safety and security standards.
 It is important that you are aware of, and follow, those standards to ensure your safety and that of your colleagues.
 If you, or a colleague, have a workplace accident, or if you notice any unsafe or hazardous condition in the workplace, report it to your manager immediately.
 If you experience or witness an occurrence of workplace harassment and violence, you may file a notice of occurrence.
-For more information, see Report a workplace injury, illness, or hazard and Addressing an occurrence of workplace harassment and violence.
+For more information, see Report a workplace injury, illness, or hazard / health and safety complaint and Addressing an occurrence of workplace harassment and violence.

 We Protect Information

 Access to CRA and taxpayer information is determined on a need-to-know basis, and can therefore vary even among individuals who work in the same program area, or who perform similar duties.
-When you are granted a security status, you accept responsibility for using, handling, processing, protecting, and disposing of CRA and taxpayer information in accordance with the relevant CPIs and legislative requirements.
+When you are granted a security status or clearance, you accept responsibility for using, handling, processing, protecting, and disposing of CRA and taxpayer information in accordance with the relevant CPIs and legislative requirements.

 To achieve our mandate, taxpayers and benefit recipients must trust that we will protect their information, and that we carry out our work in the public interest.
 We must also protect employee information, CRA proprietary information, and government assets that are in our possession or control.